celo-org/celo-monorepo/packages/celotool/README.md

 ### How to Deploy a Test Network to the Cloud

-- Setup the environment variables: MNEMONIC, GETH_ACCOUNT_SECRET, and ETHSTATS_WEBSOCKETSECRET.
+- Setup the environment variables: MNEMONIC, and GETH_ACCOUNT_SECRET.

 - Deploy: `celotooljs deploy initial testnet -e yourname`